Insurance Considerations relevant to Off-Campus Activities

 Automobile and Non-Owned Automobile Insurance

 Please see RMS Insurance & Risk Assessment Office webpage on automobile and non-owned automobile insurance.
 There are certain limitations on the University’s insurance coverage for U of A vehicles or vehicles rented for U of A business, depending whether you are travelling within Canada, the U.S. or foreign.
 All driver requirements must be met for the insurance to be effective.
-Also check the University’s U-Drive's insurance page for more information.
+Also check the University’s Rental Policies and Driver's Regulation (F&O) for more information.

 Rental Vehicle Insurance

-Please look to Insurance & Risk Assessment Office webpage on Rental Vehicle Insurance.
+Please look to Insurance & Risk Assessment Office webpage on Rental Vehicle Insurance and Rental Policies and Driver's Regulation (F&O) for more information.

 Special Insurance Issues